knoldus/CountdownTimer/README.md

 # CountdownTimer

-This is the countdown timer build in angular.
+This is the countdown timer build in angular, which sets to the particular date..

 # Setup